 Due to the geography of the course and boating area, facilities are spread out.

-(See Regatta Site Map)
+(See Regatta Site Plan)

-Please allow sufficient time to get between the Boating Area, the Scout Hut & the Finish, and back before you expect to go afloat; 15 minutes each way is recommended - plus waiting / admin time.
+Please allow sufficient time to get between the Boating Area, Registration, the Finish, and back before you expect to go afloat; 15 minutes each way is recommended - plus waiting / admin time.